How to Get Telnet for MacOS in Monterey, Big Sur, Catalina, Mojave or High Sierra

 Need to use Telnet in MacOS?
-Well, many Mac users have discovered that Telnet has been removed from modern versions of system software, including macOS Big Sur, Catalina, Mojave and macOS High Sierra.
+Well, many Mac users have discovered that Telnet has been removed from modern versions of system software, including macOS Monterey, macOS Big Sur, Catalina, Mojave and macOS High Sierra.
 Presumably this is to encourage using the ssh client instead, but there are many Mac users who need Telnet for a variety of reasons.
 Telnet continues to be in a valid tool for many systems and network administrators, security professionals, people working with Cisco hardware or towards Cisco certification, MUD enthusiasts, amongst many other purposes.

 Accordingly, this tutorial will detail several different ways to get Telnet back in modern versions of Mac OS system software.
 We’ll cover installing Telnet with Homebrew, restoring Telnet from a prior system software release or backup, compiling Telnet from source, as well as a few alternatives to telnet.

 This article will assume that you have experience working with the Terminal and command line, since Telnet is entirely command line based.

 Installing Telnet in MacOS with Homebrew